Cop shoots man in the head: Why was the camera switched off?

 One body camera expert said it appeared to have been unintentional.

 "That officer, he is in a full-on struggle with that citizen.
-And I'm sure turning the camera off would've been the least of his concerns," said Michael White, a professor at the School of Criminology and Criminal Justice at Arizona State University and co-director of training and technical assistance for the U.S. Department of Justice Body-Worn Camera Policy and Implementation Program.
+And I'm sure turning the camera off would've been the least of his concerns," said Michael White, a professor at the School of Criminology and Criminal Justice at Arizona State University and co-director of training and technical assistance for the US Department of Justice Body-Worn Camera Policy and Implementation Programme.

 White couldn't think of another case in which an officer's camera was unintentionally turned off during a struggle.